maartene/DCJam2025/docs/BACKLOG.md

 - Party members should have some interesting aspects, at least a name and a portrait.

 - Party members should be able to attack as well
+    - With two hands
+    - With seperate cooldowns

 - More intesting maps (10 levels would be cool)